giantswarm/rfc/technical-decision-making-process/README.md

 - Review and Discussion: The RFC is shared with relevant stakeholders for review and feedback.
 - Decision Meeting: If there is no agreement or insufficient feedback before the deadline, the decision owner schedules a formal meeting with relevant stakeholders to discuss the RFC and make a decision.
 - Approval and Implementation: Once agreed upon, the decision is documented, and an implementation plan is created.
+- Feedback: Retrospective sessions with the stakeholders are recommended, during and after the implementation, to evaluate and document the impact of the decision.

 ####  Template for technical decision RFC:
 - Title